siemeris/42Born2Code/README.md

 A continually updated collection of links to the different projects I will be undertaking as a student at 42Madrid.

 ❗ If you are a 42 student, I strongly suggest not to copy my code.
 Instead, I encourage you to use it as a reference.
-❗ Do not copy something that you don´t understand.

 <!-- ## Main Stats